-- 10 year Vitrified Clay Pipe TV Inspection Program inspects and assesses the condition of vitrified clay pipe.
+- 10 year Vitrified Clay Pipe TV Inspection Program inspects and assesses the condition of vitrified clay pipe, at least 100,000 feet annually.
 This program was started in 2009. - Sewer Main Backup TV Inspection Program inspects the sanitary sewer main after a backup to determine the cause. - CIP/PIP Bond TV Inspection Program inspect new sewer main construction prior to the end of the warranty period.